-- 1. Make sure the order of conducting the critique is discussed during the pre-contest meeting with the directors.
-This includes a decision on whether or not to conduct simultaneous critiques when using panels. - 2.
+- 1. With a single adjudicator, make sure the order of conducting the critique is discussed during the precontest meeting with the directors.
+With a panel of adjudicators, the contest manager will discuss how and when critiques will be handled. - 2.
 Organize your notes in order that you may arrive at your decision and give your critique quickly, as clearly and briefly as possible.
 Long critiques often dig holes rather than build bridges and defeat much of the effectiveness of the critique.
 Less is often best. - 3.
-Begin the critique after awards are presented. - 4.
-Give an oral critique to all plays, not only those advancing, and try to devote equal time to each.
-(Advancing plays may require a longer critique.
-They may be given after others are presented).
+Give an oral critique to all plays and try to devote equal time to each.
 Give the critique to directors and students as a group as directed by the Contest Manager.
-Critiques are open to all companies and the public. - 5.
+Critiques are open to all companies and the public. - 4.
 Deal with the critique as though all schools advance and it is not their last performance.
-The League encourages all schools to perform after their last contest is over. - 6.
+The League encourages all schools to perform after their last contest is over. - 5.
 Realize that, in addition to selecting awards recipients, you were employed to be critically instructive.
-Help the director and actors with sound suggestions which they may use to improve their work. - 7.
+Help the director and actors with sound suggestions which they may use to improve their work. - 6.
 Understand that most young actors try hard to be effective.
-Be tactful and kind as you comment about their work and, whenever possible, find something about the performance which you can honestly commend. - 8.
+Be tactful and kind as you comment about their work and, whenever possible, find something about the performance which you can honestly commend. - 7.
 Be specific in criticizing the performance and use examples from it to help the director and actor improve their work.
 Discuss in terms used in the judging standards.
-Be constructive; a vague, indecisive critique is clear evidence of poor preparation. - 9.
+Be constructive; a vague, indecisive critique is clear evidence of poor preparation. - 8.
 Evaluate the quality or structure of scenes from long plays presented in contest if the play appears on "An Approved List of Long Plays for Contest."
-The structure of the 'scenes from' has not been reviewed by the League's Play Appraisal Committee and is open to review. - 10.
-Keep personal opinion of the playwright to yourself.
-Comments concerning the quality of cuttings, scenes from or adaptations of long plays that have been submitted for special approval are often inappropriate. - 11.
-Critique audience behavior on the adjudicator questionnaire. - 12.
+The structure of the 'scenes from' has not been reviewed by the League's Play Appraisal Committee and is open to review. - Keep personal opinion of the playwright to yourself.
+Comments concerning the quality of cuttings, scenes from or adaptations of long plays that have been submitted for special approval are often inappropriate. - 10.
+Critique audience behavior on the adjudicator questionnaire. - 11.
 Make known to the League your recommendations and opinions about rules, play selection and administration of the One-Act Play Contest.